Victoria is reading Geography. She went to a state school in North London.

 I really loved the vibe at Queens’ when I visited it for the first time on an open day (and the free ice cream was a bonus!).
 Having been here for two years, I've come to realise how amazing it is that all three year groups are able to live on site.
 It gives us a real feeling of community and means it's really easy to make friends with students in other year groups.

 Makéda is reading Law.
 She went to an independent school in Birmingham.

 I applied to Queens' as I stayed here for a week when I attended the Cambridge Law Conference in Year 12.
 The atmosphere was so welcoming immediately and everyone I talked to seemed genuinely excited for me to experience the college.
 As a result, when I applied to Cambridge I didn't even consider applying anywhere else and I could not be more grateful that I ended up at Queens'.
 Safe to say, it hasn't disappointed!

 Rebekah is reading Biological Natural Sciences.
 She went to a state school in West Yorkshire.

 I chose Queens’ because of the link to my home area of Bradford and the support that the access team gave me in my application.
 Upon visiting Queens’ I loved the friendly and welcoming environment; it felt like somewhere I would feel at home!
 I feel like coming here has just confirmed this, I love walking through college and bumping into people I know and I also love meeting new people here too who are all so friendly and helpful.
 I couldn’t have picked a better college.

-For more views on life at Queens', watchour current students talk about what it's like to study their subject here.
+For more views on life at Queens', watch our current students answer your questions about life at Queens' and talk about what it's like to study their subject here.